-|Trim Size / Pages||9.3 x 6.5 in / 336|
+|Trim Size / Pages||6 x 9 in / 336|

 A dazzling anthology of avian-themed fiction guaranteed to frighten and delight, edited by one of the most acclaimed horror anthologists in the genre.

-There’s definitely a dark side to the avian.
+Birds are usually loved for their beauty and their song.
+They symbolize freedom, eternal life, the soul.
+But there’s a dark side to the avian.
 Birds of prey sometimes kill other birds (the shrike), destroy other birds’ eggs (blue jays), and even have been known to kill small animals (the kea sometimes eats live lambs).
 And who isn’t disgusted by birds that eat the dead—vultures awaiting their next meal as the life blood flows from the dying.

 Is it any wonder that with so many interpretations of the avian, that the contributors herein are eager to be transformed or influenced by them?
 Included in Black Feathers are those obsessed by birds of one type or another: A grieving widow takes comfort in her majestic winged neighbors, who enable her to cope with a predatory relative.
 An isolated society of women relies on a bird to tell their fortunes.
 A chatty parrot makes illegal deals with the dying.
 A troubled man lives in isolation with only one friend for company—a jackdaw.

 "Datlow taps into the spooky and sometimes unsettling aspects of the bird kingdom.
 A solid selection of dark fantasy and horror pieces, many of which possess a more literary tone, opting for psychological and subtle terror over blood and gore.
 A thought-provoking exploration of the theme."
 Publishers Weekly